 China has come a long way in the last decade or so.
 Besides hosting an increasing number of comfortable hotels, it now boasts an impressive transport infrastructure and we’ll make good use of the network of excellent roads and airport connections on this exciting tour.

 Day 1: The tour begins this evening in Shanghai, mainland China’s largest and most dynamic city.
-For anyone arriving early there will be the option of some birding close to the hotel.
+For those arriving early there will be the option of some afternoon birding close to the hotel.
 Night in Shanghai.

 Day 2.
 After breakfast we’ll fly south to Fuzhou in Southwest China’s Fujian Province.
 Although not the capital of Fujian Province, Fuzhou has a population of about seven million, and holds considerable political, economic, and cultural sway as one of the largest cities in Southeastern China.
 Well known for its many hot springs and banyan trees the area around Fuzhou, with its close proximity to both Taiwan and Hong Kong, is developing at break-neck speed.
 Fortunately for the birder the area still holds a vast array of birds, several of which, such as Black-faced Spoonbill, Red-billed Starling and Siberian Rubythroat, are highly sought after.
 We’ll spent the afternoon birding around Changle before spending the next two nights in town.